Georgia E. L. Patton Washington

 Georgia E. Lee Patton Washington (April 16, 1864 – November 8, 1900) was an American missionary and physician.
 Following her education, she served as a medical missionary in Liberia.
 She was the first black woman to become a licensed surgeon and physician in Tennessee.

 Early life

 Patton was born on April 15, 1864, into a family of slaves of the South of the United States.
 She had a twin sister who did not survive birth.
 Patton's father died before her birth.
 Although she was born in Grundy County, Tennessee, her mother decided to move to Coffee County in 1866.

-Like the vast majority of slaves at the time, Patton's mother was sent away from her task-maker who had grown rich from others toil, with nothing, forcing her to suffer from severe poverty.
+Like the vast majority of slaves at the time, Patton's mother was sent away from her slave master who had grown rich from others toil, with nothing, forcing her to suffer from severe poverty.
 However, by diligence and working early in the morning and late at night, she managed to provide for all of her children and send them to the few months of school that were occasionally taught.